ou-brandon/surfboard-challenge/README.md

 Because of the duration of this project, some features could not be implemented.
 Some improvements for later include:
 - User customization (background pictures, font sizes, etc.)
 - Shared Agenda among presenters (For now, presenters have unique task lists)
-- Ask for server IP and port from each client (For now, only one specific server and port was used)